 Traditionally non-rotating cylindrical buoyancy modules have been installed along sections of the pipeline, to reduce the weight and friction in that section and promote controlled bending.
 However, in certain conditions, the modules have displaced seabed material to build berms (ridges) that have then restricted the lateral movement the modules were installed to promote.

-Rotating Buoyancy Modules roll on the seabed reducing lateral friction and berm creation, allowing repeatable and predictable pipeline behaviour by eliminating rogue buckles and reducing axial walking in the pipeline.
+Rotating Buoyancy Modules roll on the seabed reducing lateral friction and berm creation, allowing repeatable and predictable pipeline behaviour by eliminating rogue buckles in the pipeline.
 As a consequence, it allows for project cost reduction, as a lower quantity of buoyancy modules are used to create ‘safe buckling zones’.

 Predictable safe buckling zones